Sitefinity/mvc-samples/CustomImageWidget/README.md

 Now the custom image widget will be ready so you can build its project and add reference to the CustomImageWidget.dll from your Sitefinity’s web application.
-The widget will apear in your page toolbox.
+The widget will appear in your page toolbox.